UAW turns to Ford after GM workers approve new contract

 DETROIT/WASHINGTON (Reuters) - The United Auto Workers union said on Friday it has chosen Ford Motor Co (F.N) as the next U.S. automaker the union will negotiate with after workers at General Motors Co (GM.N) approved a new contract deal.

-The UAW said 57% of hourly workers at GM voted to approve the deal to end a 40-day U.S. strike, the longest automotive labor stoppage since 1970.
+The UAW said 57% of hourly workers at GM voted to approve the deal to end a contentious 40-day U.S. strike, the longest automotive labor stoppage since 1970.

 GM Chairman and Chief Executive Mary Barra said in a statement the new contract “recognizes our employees for the important contributions they make to the overall success of the company, with a strong wage and benefit package and additional investment and job growth in our U.S. operations.”

-The UAW and Ford, the second-largest U.S. automaker, are expected to begin talks on Monday.
+The UAW and Ford, the second-largest U.S. automaker, will begin talks on Monday, the union said.
 Ford and the UAW said earlier this month they had made “significant progress” in addressing many bargaining issues.

-Ford said it looks “forward to reaching a fair agreement that helps Ford enhance its competitiveness and preserve and protect good-paying manufacturing jobs.”
+Ford said on Friday it looks “forward to reaching a fair agreement that helps Ford enhance its competitiveness and preserve and protect good-paying manufacturing jobs.”

+Unlike GM, Ford has not signaled it wants to close plants, but executives have said future electric vehicles would require 30% fewer labor hours to build.
+UAW leaders have expressed concern about the impact of EVs on their members.

+GM also did little to lower its share of the UAW’s healthcare plans, which could be more costly to Ford since it employs about 55,000 UAW members in the United States.

 Workers at GM will begin to go back as early as Saturday under the new four-year contract, ending the strike that cost the No. 1 U.S. automaker more than $2 billion and costing the automaker about 300,000 units of lost production.
 GM will attempt to make up some of that production in the coming months.